 Ever since seeing The Lord of the Rings trilogy at 16, visiting New Zealand has been on my bucket list of countries to visit.
-About two years ago, while thinking of new places to see in the Far East, my thoughts drifted to Aotearoa /aɔˈtɛaɾɔa/, or the “land of the long white cloud”, as known in Maori.
+About two years ago while I was teaching English in China, while thinking of new places to see in the Far East, my thoughts drifted to Aotearoa /aɔˈtɛaɾɔa/, or the “land of the long white cloud”, as known in Maori.

 In the first of my two-part blog, I will give an overview of the planning I did to visit New Zealand, while in part two, I will share some of the adventures I had while I was there.